 * The series is based on phone or face-to-face interviews and written input, therefore please excuse language mistakes which might reflect foreign language influences.

 1. Are there PR practices in which you think your region differs from PR in other part of the world?

 Kelvin Chen: In my experience the difference is one of timeframe and expectation.
 PR in the USA and Europe has been practiced since the 1950’s and companies understand the time that is required to build an understanding of an organization over time.
 They also respect the editorial integrity of the media.
-In China where the PR industry is less than a decade old and there is a practice of paying for coverage, to which EASTWEST does not adhere, PR is seen as tactical and the expectation is that it will generate a direct result immediately.
+In China where the PR industry is less than a decade old and there is a practice of paying for coverage, to which EASTWEST does not adhere, public relations services are seen as tactical and the expectation is that it will generate a direct result immediately.
 In a country where the pace of growth is so fast the concept of long term value is sacrificed at the altar of superficial quality.

 Also, the role of media – and as a consequence, also of PR – is certainly still different from the one in western countries.
 Media in China are still censored, and people are well aware of this.
 Still, communication channels like TV reach the overwhelming majority of people in China.
 For example, CCTV, the major state television broadcaster in China, reaches about 95% of the Chinese population with its 19 channels.
 And also radio programs have become increasingly popular, especially given the growing number of people who are driving their own car (and spend a lot of time in traffic jams).

 Altogether, the media market in China has developed dynamically during the last 10 years; there are now approximately 2.200 newspapers and over 7.000 magazines to choose from.
 The financial situation for a great number of them has become a bit tight, though, since the government has cut the subsidies many of them used to receive.
 That of course creates a lot of pressure, and they are eager to sell ads wherever possible.
 Since PR and advertisement are often mixed, companies who are communicating to the media are often urged to place ads.